MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCollectionMembershipEvaluationComponent.md

 ```

 ### -SiteCode

-Specifies a site codes for a Configuration Manager site.
+Specify the three-character site code to query for this component.

 ```yaml
 Type: String